aplteam/Tatin/docs/TatinUserSettings.md

 ### May I edit the file?

-Of course you are free to edit that file with any editor.
-However, keep in mind that you are in charge for making sure that the contents of the file is valid JSON5[^JSON5]: if it's not, Tatin will crash.
+Of course, you are free to edit that file with any editor.
+However, keep in mind that you are in charge of making sure that the contents of the file is valid JSON5[^JSON5]: if it's not, Tatin will crash.

 If you are familiar with JSON5 syntax and want to edit the file it is recommended to use: